Dr. Martha O'Rourke - DVM 1966

-Dr. Martha O’Rourke, Toms River, New Jersey, has been chosen as a recipient of a 2018 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
+Dr. Martha O’Rourke, Toms River, New Jersey, was a recipient of a 2018 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
 This award recognizes Dr. O’Rourke for her outstanding achievements, humanitarian service and contributions to the veterinary profession.
-This award is presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2.
+The award was presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 2, 2018.

 Originally from Hoisington, Kansas, Dr. Martha Dunn O’Rourke earned both a bachelor’s and Doctor of Veterinary Medicine degree from Kansas State University in 1964 and 1966, respectively.
 While in college she was known to her class by the nickname Marty.

 After graduation Dr. O’Rourke (then Dr. Dunn) moved to the East Coast to pursue a career in small animal medicine.
 She completed the basic science course in ophthalmology at New York University Post Graduate School of Medicine in 1970.
 She is currently owner and president of the Small Animal Veterinary Associates PA in Toms River.
 She became board certified by the American Board of Veterinary Practitioners in companion animal medicine in 1983 and was recertified in 1990 and 2004.
 She elected emeritus status in 2003.